Archived Posts from this Category

 If you’re in Southtown this week, make sure to stop by Sala Diaz and check out Stevan Zivadinovic’s series of portraits: “Orson Welles vs. The Burning Dumpster.”
 Here’s Orson excised from a scene in Moby Dick.

-Upon investigating a recommendation from the bookworms over at Boldtype, I decided to read Let the Let the Northern Lights Erase Your Name by California writer and Believer co-editor Vendela Vida.
+Upon investigating a recommendation from the bookworms over at Boldtype, I decided to read Let the by California writer and Believer co-editor Vendela Vida.
 This short book claws through the cavernous roots of a father’s death, a mother’s abandonment and a brittle change of heart.
 While the main character, Clarissa, searches for emotional terra firma across the bright cold unfamiliar territory of Lapland, she discovers brutal family secrets and the kindness of bucolic, reindeer herders.
 The locations indulge your imagination, particularly the puzzling phenomena of a luxurious Ice Hotel.
 The narration leads you along a dark path, but Vida tenders a very American, luminous denouement.
 Highly recommended for a self-absorbed, rainy afternoon investment.